adityaphasu/etch-a-sketch-typescript/README.md

 </div>

-## How to play
+## Features

-- User can draw on the grid by pressing the mouse button and moving the cursor.
-- User can change the color of the grid by clicking on the color picker.
+- Choose a drawing color using the color picker.
+- Use the eraser tool to create highlights or clear the canvas.
-- User can change the size of the grid by using on the size slider.
+- Adjust the grid size for finer or larger drawings.
-- User can Erase the colored cells on the grid by clicking on the eraser button.
-- User can clear the grid by clicking on the clear button.
+- Reset the canvas to start a new drawing.

+## Usage

+1. Click and drag to draw on the canvas.
+2. Use the color picker to select your drawing color.
+3. Click the eraser button to switch to the eraser tool.
+4. Adjust the grid size with the slider for different drawing resolutions.
+5. Click the reset button to clear the canvas and start a new drawing.